franksh/outbreak-detection/README.md

 ## Introduction

-The outbreak detection method is intended to detect the location of _spatially localized_ disease outbreaks, meaning that individuals present at a certain location at a certain time are infected.
+The outbreak detection method is intended to detect the location of _spatially localized_ disease outbreaks.
+In this scenario, individuals that were present at a certain location at a certain time were potentially exposed to the infection.

-The outbreak method is given the spatial trajectory of the infected individuals, for example recorded from smartphone GPS, and aims to infer the outbreak origin from it.
+The outbreak method is given the spatial trajectory of a sample of infected individuals, for example recorded from smartphone GPS, and aims to infer the outbreak origin from it.

 The outbreak origin is estimated at the location where most individuals have been co-located at the same time at one point in the past.

 <img src="/data/method_illustration.jpg" width="600">

+Although the method is motivated by infectious diseases, the algorithm can be used in other contexts to detect co-locations of individuals in spatial trajectories.

 ## Installation

+Clone the repository and run

 ```shell
 python -m pip install -e outbreak-detection